 where $\chi^0_m$ is the free Fermi gas susceptibility.
 In this approximation, $\chi^{-1}_m$ changes sign at values $k_F a_s >\pi/2$ for $N < 6$ and has no change of sign for $N \geq 6$, thus predicting no itinerant FM transition at all.
-Thus, we might conclude that the various low order approximations to the zero field susceptibility are not very informative about the FM tendencies of SU$(N>2$) Fermi liquids.
-However, since we know that we are dealing with a first order phase transition which requires a large fluctuation for the system to reach the new ground state, a more promising qualitative approach should be the comparison of the total energies of the fully polarized and paramagnetic Fermi gases.
-Indeed, for $N = 2$ it was noticed by Morita \emph{et al.}~\cite{Morita_10.1143/PTP.18.326} as early as 1957 that the second order correction to the ground state energy of the paramagnetic obtained by Huang-Yang~\cite{Huang_Yang_PhysRev.105.767} is positive.
-However, the energy of the fully polarized state is independent of $k_F a_s$, which should result in FM at sufficiently large $k_F a_s$.
-In a field theoretic language, the positive sign of the second order correction is a result of the renormalization (see Appendix~\ref{app:pert}).
-Indeed, the positive sign of the ground state energy also holds for all $N \geq 2$.
+Hence, we may conclude that the various low order approximations to the zero field susceptibility are not very informative about the FM tendencies of SU$(N>2$) Fermi liquids.
+However, since we know that we are dealing with a first order phase transition that requires a large fluctuation for the system to reach the global minimum of the (free) energy, a more promising approach should be a comparison of the total energies of the fully polarized and paramagnetic Fermi gases.
+Indeed, for $N = 2$ this was already was noticed by Morita \emph{et al.}~\cite{Morita_10.1143/PTP.18.326} as early as 1957: These authors noticed that the second order correction to the ground state energy of the paramagnetic gas obtained by Huang-Yang~\cite{Huang_Yang_PhysRev.105.767} is positive.
+On the other hand, the energy of the fully polarized state is independent of $k_F a_s$, which should lead to a FM ground state at sufficiently large $k_F a_s$.
+In a field theoretic language, the positive sign of the second order correction is a consequence of the renormalization of the interaction coupling (see Appendix~\ref{app:pert}).
+Indeed, the positivity of the second order correction to ground state energy holds for all $N \geq 2$.

 Thus, we can compare the ground state energies in order to understand how the transition point shifts with $N$.
 To this end, let us consider the scaling with $N$ of the different contributions to the ground state energy at constant $k_F a_s$.
 We find: